guylamar2006/SteamNix/README.md

 ```
 NixOS uses hashes as paths and are subject to change. /run/current-system contains static paths to hashed folders.

-# Future Updates
+# TODO
-* VDF python script will be updated into a universal CLI importer for non-steam and DRM free games
+* [ ] VDF python script will be updated into a universal CLI importer for non-steam and DRM free games
-* Game banners will be imported for each sortcut
+* [ ] Game banners will be imported for each sortcut
-* Boot time improvement
+* [ ] Boot time improvement
-* Add dot files for preconfigured RetroArch and EmulationStation settings
+* [ ] Add dot files for preconfigured RetroArch and EmulationStation settings
-* Create minimal auto installer ISO
+* [x] Create minimal auto installer ISO
-* Create GH pages site with basic support
+* [ ] Create GH pages site with basic support